 This was wonderful.
 No other identifying information.
 He looked around, rubbing his forehead.
 This was not what they had wanted to find.
 What was going on?
 Can we ever catch a break?

 "Let's not tackle that now," he said, nodding towards the depths.
-"Let's get up and see what we can see, see if the team is close, and go from there."
+"Let's get up and see what we can see and go from there."
 She nodded and they retraced their steps back to ground level, Anna walking backwards with her rifle charged.
 Once they reached base level she knelt and left a small proximity alarm at the ramp and they hurried up the steps leading to the upper level.

 "Well we know one of those guys isn't coming back," she muttered.
 "Think the other one is down below?"